 How do containers differ from virtual machines?
-Each virtual machine (illustrated on the left side of the following image) runs its own guest operating system instance and contains its own libraries and binaries.
-Containers (shown on the right) are isolated, sharing the underlying host OS and libraries, while packaging only the necessary application binaries.
+A virtual machine runs its own guest operating system instance and contains its own libraries and binaries.
+Containers are isolated, sharing the underlying host OS and libraries, while packaging only the necessary application binaries.

 Containers run as a minimal set of resources on top of Linux systems, and often the packaged application is no more than a few hundred megabytes.
 Virtual machine-based applications are often at least three to four orders of magnitude larger (tens of gigabytes).
 You can easily see how containers fit into the microservice paradigm, being smaller and faster— two of the microservice tenets from Part 1.

 Many industry leaders are moving to container-based infrastructures, both in the cloud and on-premises, for extreme gains.
 One of the key gains is that Docker and other similar Linux container technologies are easy to integrate into continuous-integration and continuous-delivery pipelines.
 On average, Docker users ship software seven times more frequently, according to a recent self-funded Docker study.
 Companies like Gilt Groupe have embraced microservices and containerized infrastructure, shipping software sometimes as often as 100 times a day.
 The ability to push code changes quickly, automatically rebuild Docker images that are of minimal size, and manage a large number of these deployed images from a common code base results in impressive speed through a company’s delivery pipeline.